-The bachelor of paralegal studies curriculum aims to develop practical knowledge through coursework, seminars and practicum experiences.
-Students examine fundamentals of the legal profession, highlighting aspects such as litigation, courtroom procedures and investigative methods.
+The bachelor of paralegal studies curriculum aims to develop practical knowledge through coursework, seminars, and final practicum prior to graduation.
+Students examine fundamentals of the legal profession, highlighting aspects such as litigation, courtroom procedures, and investigative methods.

-- Prerequisites: A high school diploma or equivalent, and successful entrance into a postsecondary academic institution.
+Courses and programs in paralegal studies are available online and take four years to complete.
+Applicants must have a high school diploma or equivalent, and successful entrance into a post-secondary academic institution.

 Bachelor's Degree in Paralegal Studies

 The coursework of a bachelor of paralegal studies degree explores fundamental writing and organizational practices, ensuring that students possess solid oral and written communication skills, as well as an understanding of file systems, software, and office management techniques.
 In addition to completing general education requirements, students complete paralegal courses in:

 Upon completion of the bachelor's program, graduates are fully equipped to fill roles that increase the effectiveness and productivity of legal services in law firms, legal departments, government agencies, and banks.
 Graduates of paralegal studies programs assist lawyers in a variety of tasks, including legal research and writing, general office management, and document preparation.
 Possible career titles available to grads include: